We’re looking forward to getting together online for our 2021 Pacific Northwest Flute Gathering (a.k.a. Vashon Island Flute Gathering).

 How will I get announcements and schedule updates during the event?

 There will be announcements in the morning warm up sessions.
 However, keep an eye on your email throughout the event.
 Updates, changes, and communication in case of technical problems will be sent through email.
 Be sure to check in your spam, junk mail, marketing, etc. as sometimes announcement email lands there.

 Will there be class materials and handouts?

 Yes.
-In the days leading up to the event, handouts will be available through email or a download link available to registrants.
+In the days leading up to the event, handouts will be through a link near the top of this file.
 There may be some last minute handouts that become available after the event has started.
 Instructors will make arrangements to get those last minute materials to you.

 How is a group music class conducted through Zoom?
 What should I expect?

 In teleconferencing software, only one person can be heard at a time.
 That plus latency prevents us from being able to play together.
 During much of a session, everyone will be muted except for the instructor or a single presenter.
 During a session the instructor will welcome students opportunities to play in the class and also periods for questions and answers.

 An advantage to this platform for music classes: Since everyone is muted, there is the opportunity for you to play along with the instructor and try out skills and techniques throughout the entire session.